 The boy has indulged in the power of his own hands and turns from the “mutilated bower” he so recently loved.
 He feels full of his own strength, but also pained at what he has done.
 The boy has, in quick succession, felt joy beyond measure and uncontrollable anger.
 His emotions and his ability to act on them, give him “wealth.”

-In the final lines he feels an amount of regret for what he has done, and the fact that he must leave this place.
+In the final lines, he feels an amount of regret for what he has done and the fact that he must leave this place.
 He looks out at the “silent trees” and the now “intruding sky.”
 It “intrudes” due to the fact that he pulled down so many of the branches.
 Previously, it was kept at bay by the “bower.”

 The speaker finally addresses his listener in the fifty-fourth line.
 She is a “Maiden,” as might be expected in this narrative.
 He describes his own actions to her, while asking that she act in a similar way under the same circumstances.

 The speaker moved peacefully for the rest of his walk.
 He touched everything around him “with gentle hand” and did his best to appreciate the power that is inherent in the forest.
 He tells her, in the last line of ‘Nutting’ that there is a “spirit in the woods.”
-This can be a reference to his own presence, and the generalize power of nature that drove him to peace and rage.
+This can be a reference to his own presence, and the generalized power of nature that drove him to peace and rage.